 If you got the couch second-hand, you might consider spraying the surface down with bug spray before you bring the piece into your home.
 Bugs and unwanted pests can make a home in old couches and furniture without being seen by the naked eye.

 Spray the nooks and crannies with an all-purpose bug spray that will work to repel and kill pests such as bed bugs, fleas, ticks, and mites.
 Leave the couch in a well-ventilated area outside your home for 24 hours.

 If you have pets, make sure the bug spray is pet-friendly.

 Many odors in couches are caused by bacteria and excessive moisture.
-Baking soda is an ingredient that will work to combat both issues.
-First, make sure you test a small piece of upholstery to make sure the baking soda won't lighten the fabric.
+Baking soda will work to combat both issues.
+First, however, make sure you test a small piece of upholstery to make sure the baking soda won't lighten the fabric.

 Next, sprinkle a generous amount of baking soda on all sections of a couch.
 Use a bristle brush to spread out the baking soda in an even layer on every upholstered surface.
 Let the baking soda sit for a few hours without being disturbed, then vacuum it up.